frankframework/frank-doc/README.md

 There are a few other JavaDoc tags that are relevant for the Frank!Doc:

-**@ProtectedAttribute:** Put this Java annotation above a setter method to prevent it from becoming an attribute.
-You can also use this annotation to suppress inheritance of an attribute.
-If you override an attribute setter with this annotation, the derived class will not re-introduce the attribute.
+**@Protected:** Put this Java annotation above an attribute setter or config child setter to prevent it from becoming an attribute or config child.
+You can also use this annotation to suppress inheritance of an attribute or config child.
+If you override an attribute setter or config child setter with this annotation, the derived class will not re-introduce the attribute or config child.
 In other words, this annotation is inherited.

+**@ff.protected:** JavaDoc tag that does the same as Java annotation `@Protected`.

 **@ff.defaultElement:** To explain this tag, something else must be explained first.
 Consider the example Frank configuration shown below: